apache/zookeeper/README.txt

 1) run the following command

-java -cp zookeeper-dev.jar:java/lib/log4j-1.2.15.jar org.apache.zookeeper.ZooKeeper <server>:<port>
+java -cp conf:zookeeper-dev.jar:src/java/lib/log4j-1.2.15.jar org.apache.zookeeper.ZooKeeperMain <server>:<port>

 where server and port correspond to the ZooKeeper configuration.

-Notice that the client is picking up the log4j_console.properties file from the conf directory (default).
+Notice that the client is picking up the log4j.properties file from the conf directory (default).